sessionm21/abcs/assignments/assignment4.md

 ## Conclusion
 We did not discover any bugs during the process.
-While it is true that we do not 100% understand how the garbage collection system works, it's most likely that memory allocated during the testing is freed correctly, but still belongs to the process, leading memory profiling software to show high memory usage.
+While it is true that we do not 100% understand how the garbage collection system works, it's most likely that memory allocated during the testing is freed correctly, but still belongs to the process, memory profiling software reports this as high memory usage.